Why Civil Engineering at UNH?

 Kingsbury Hall: The BSCE program finds its home in Kingsbury Hall.
 Kingsbury benefited from a $40 million dollar renovation and expansion in 2007 and features state-of-the art classrooms and laboratories and also includes a superb engineering library and plenty of student space including study rooms, meeting rooms, and even Albert’s Café.

 National and International Opportunities: UNH BSCE students have unique opportunities to study away.
 Our students participate in the National Student Exchange program providing opportunities in nearly all of the 50 states.
 Our BSCE students can also travel abroad in their sophomore and junior years taking engineering classes in English that keep them on track for a graduation in four years.
-In addition to a UNH-managed program in Budapest, Hungary and a UNH exchange program in Edinburgh, Scotland, we offer an unusual dual major program in civil engineering and international affairs.
+In addition to a UNH-managed program in Edinburgh, Scotland, we offer an unusual dual major program in civil engineering and international affairs.
 In addition to these, the Department Exchange Coordinator assists students in finding appropriate UNH Approved study abroad opportunities in other countries and our students have successfully to France, Ireland and Australia as well as locations in Central and South America.

 Honors: Our faculty regularly support and sponsor both University Honors Students and our Honors-In-Majors students.
 In the University Honors program, invited students take four courses in their first two years as well as the courses required by the Honors-In-Majors students.
 All honors student take three upper level courses in civil engineering for honors and complete a senior thesis before graduating.
 For specific details of this program, click here.